James-Rhodes/roughly-understood/src/pages/posts/dopplin-around.md

 <canvas id="doppl-rs" width="366" height="206" tabindex="0" data-raw-handle="1" alt="An animation of the Doppler Effect" > </canvas>

+To replay the animation you can hit 'r' on your keyboard, otherwise it will loop every 10 seconds.

 Notice that the sound never actually changes frequency, it is purely the observer who records a change in frequency, either higher pitch when travelling towards the transmitter or lower pitch when